gublit/classifier/README.md

-# Personal Project To Demonstrate Classification Algorithms
+# Personal Project To Demonstrate Classification Algorithms with Scikit-learn